 How to Use Lemongrass Oil for hair?

 Lemongrass Oil is a wonderful remedy for people struggling with various hair problems.
-Lemongrass Oil is used for various hair problems by mixing it with a carrier oil like coconut oil, sweet almond oil, jojoba oil, olive oil and applying this mixture generously on your scalp and hair.
+Lemongrass Oil is used for various hair problems by mixing it with a carrier oil like coconut oil, sweet almond oil, jojoba oil, olive oil and apply this mixture generously on your scalp and hair.
 Lemongrass oil also blends well with rosemary oil, sage oil, lavender oil, tea tree oil, peppermint oil to name a few.
 Always remember the dilution ratio should be 1-2% of essential oil or lesser, in a suitable carrier oil.
 Thus Lemongrass Oil is a quick remedy for all your hair problems.